 Thank You for the Music: Dirty Spoons, Burnthouse, East Lonesome Drifters, Hollowbelly, Every Mother's Son, Cherry Bomb, Stone Dark Night, Daxx & Roxane, Juke Box Live Band.

 Thank You for the People (starting to sound like an ABBA record): DS staff, Graham Lillywhite and family Killner for all their hard work…very much ‘without whom’.

 Thank you for feeding the drinkers, and the staff Garlic Wood Farm – truly delicious!

 In amongst the bands, burgers and booze, it’s worth remembering that all who attended are doing some good, as profits from the event go to the Dark Star Foundation.
 Established in March 2013 the Dark Star Foundation works in three key areas: Supporting good causes, funding entrepreneurs and helping people raise more money for charity.
 Funds are raised through monies paid for brewery tours and a series of fundraising events including 'HopFest' and the Dark Star 7k run held each May.
 Entries for 2018 funding are now closed and will re-open for 2019 applications in October 2018.

-Rant, over and thanks again to all of you that made Hopfest possible and keep an eye out on social media for next year’s event and if you want to know more about our Foundation you can do so here.
+Rant, over and thanks again to all of you that made Hopfest possible and if you want to know more about our Foundation you can do so here.